Sinaptik-AI/pandas-ai/docs/llms.md

 ## Azure OpenAI

 In order to use Azure OpenAI models, you need to have an Azure OpenAI API key as well as an Azure OpenAI endpoint.
-You can get one [here](https://azure.microsoft.com/it-it/products/cognitive-services/openai-service).
+You can get one [here](https://azure.microsoft.com/products/cognitive-services/openai-service).

-To instantiate an Azure OpenAI object you also need to specify the name of your deployd model on Azure and the API version:
+To instantiate an Azure OpenAI object you also need to specify the name of your deployed model on Azure and the API version:

 ```python
 from pandasai import PandasAI